Community Supported Agriculture (CSA)

-CSA shares will be comprised of 6-10 different produce items and a bundle of culinary herbs each week, with an add-on option of a weekly bouquet of seasonal flowers (May-September).
+Our CSA shares are generally comprised of 4-6 different produce items and culinary herbs each week (~6-10lbs, varies throughout the season), with an add-on option of a weekly bouquet subscription of seasonal flowers (June + July and August + September).

-Here is our evolving list of crops offered throughout the growing season:
+Here is our ever evolving list of crops offered throughout the growing season:

-Spring: Arugula, beets, broccoli, cabbage, carrots, collards, fennel, lettuce, radish, salad mix, spinach, Swiss chard
+Spring: Arugula, beets, broccoli, cabbage, carrots, collards, fennel, kale, lettuce, radish, salad mix, spinach, Swiss chard

-Summer: Beans, cucumbers, Chinese cabbage, eggplant, kale, lettuce, peppers (hot and sweet), potatoes, salad mix, summer squash, tomatoes (cherries and slicers), seasonal herbs
+Summer: Beans, cucumbers, Chinese cabbage, eggplant, kale, lettuce, onions, peppers (hot and sweet), potatoes, salad mix, summer squash, tomatoes (cherries and slicers), seasonal culinary herbs

-Fall: Arugula, Asian greens, beans, beets, broccoli, cabbage, carrots, Swiss chard, collard greens, kale, lettuce, onions, peppers, pumpkin, radish, salad mix, spinach, turnip, winter squash, seasonal herbs
+Fall: Arugula, Asian greens, beans, beets, broccoli, cabbage, carrots, Swiss chard, collard greens, kale, lettuce, onions, peppers, pumpkin, radish, salad mix, spinach, summer squash, turnips, winter squash, seasonal culinary herbs

 Winter: Beets, broccoli, cabbage, carrots, cauliflower, collards, kale, radish, Swiss chard, turnips, winter squash

-Flowers: Celosia, cosmos, dahlias, gomphrena, marigolds, rudbeckia, sunflowers (lots of em!), zinnias, and foraged wildflowers and ornamental grasses
+Flowers: Carnations, celosia, cosmos, gomphrena, larkspurt, marigolds, rudbeckia, snapdragons, sunflowers (lots of em!), zinnias, and foraged wildflowers and ornamental grasses